nigrosimone/ng-http-caching/README.md

       onQuotaExceeded: 'evict-oldest',
       // how many entries to evict before giving up on the write, default 10
       maxQuotaRetry: 10,
+      // prefix of the keys written into the storage, default 'NgHttpCaching::'.
+      // Give a different one to each application sharing the same origin, otherwise
+      // they read, evict and clear each other entries.
+      keyPrefix: 'my-app::',
     }),
 };
 ```